george-pov/YTSkedy/docs/api/http/calendar-events.md

   detection is best-effort for normal sequential writes; concurrent duplicate writes are an accepted risk.

-Production release requirements:
+Current limitations:

-- Broader command validation must return stable client-facing errors.
+- Broader command validation does not return stable structured error bodies.
-- Unexpected storage failures must avoid leaking provider details or secrets.
+- Unexpected storage failures are not normalized beyond the documented endpoint mappings.

 ## List Calendar Events